Anu Choudhury: Theatre

-Awards
+Awards and nominations

 Anu Chowdhury was adjudged the Best Actress for her performance in Sasughara Chalijibi at the 2005 Orissa State Film Awards ceremony held at Bhubaneswar on 30 May 2007.
 She won the best Actress Award in the 4th Cine India International Film Festival, Noida for her portrayal of a second generation refugee from East Bengal in the Kadambinee Media Pvt Ltd. productions Kathantara.

 On 30 December 2007, Anu won the Best Actress Award at the "Chalachhitra Jagat Pratibha Samman – 2007" for her performance in the Odia movie Lal Tuku Tuku Sadhaba Bahu. she is four time state award winner for best actress category.
 Anu again received best actress award for her 1st Hindi movie Nirvana 13 in Los Angeles movie award.
 She was the only Indian actress selected for this award in 2011.